whackengine/whack/Repositories/mxmlc/todo/tree/directives.md

 Handle conflicting definitions properly, only moving forward in verification if the resulting slot is a method slot and not something else (it could be a variable slot or a class, for example).

 - Remember: `[FLEX::EXTERNAL]`
+- Remember: do not allow shadowing properties from in base classes

 ## Getters/setters